unusual9guy/market-research-agent/PRD.md

 ### User Stories

 #### Core User Stories
-1. **As a business analyst**, I want to input a company name and receive a comprehensive market research report so that I can understand AI opportunities in that space.
+1. **As a business analyst**, I want to input a company name or industry and receive a comprehensive market research report so that I can understand AI opportunities in that space.

 2. **As an AI consultant**, I want to generate industry-specific AI use cases with supporting resources so that I can propose relevant solutions to clients.